usman2015/transparent-and-reproducible-research/README.md

 It should now be working!

-2. > My kernel doesn't start and the the console states `
+2. > My stata kernel doesn't start and the the console states `
 AttributeError: 'StataSession' object has no attribute 'stata'`

 That is recent bug that has been squashed (see issue [here](https://github.com/kylebarron/stata_kernel/issues/281).
 Try upgrading the stata kernel: `